 Image Sarah McNally

-Funding from the Welsh Refugee Council supported Oriel Davies to work with local Syrian and Afghani families and the wider community, creating a celebration weekend of workshops, shared meals and performance, together with the Wales One World Choir.
+Funding from the Welsh Refugee Council supported Oriel Davies to work with local Syrian and Afghan families and the wider community, creating a celebration weekend of workshops, shared meals and performance, together with the Wales One World Choir.
 The celebration marked the end of a project with families called Hand in Hand.

 The celebration was captured by film maker Noah Bakour, his short film Hand in Hand is included in the exhibition.